 Representative sampling for process water and mine dewatering water discharges should not present a difficult problem.
 These discharges can be easily anticipated, characteristics of discharge known, and sampling scheduled to capture a representative sample.

 The permittee must follow accepted procedures for handling and shipping samples.
+Be aware of holding times; for example, pH of a sample must be measured within 15 minutes of taking the sample.
 If an accredited lab is used for analysis they can assist in this.
 They will typically provide the sampling containers and shipping materials.
 The permittee should make them aware of when they must submit their report to Ecology.

 The permit requires a review of the monitoring plan on at least an annual basis.
 Conditions can change over time and sampling must remain representative.
 Periodic pH readings around the site, observations of site conditions and the visual quality of discharges are important.
 Even when there is no need to alter the monitoring plan, that decision and the date should be recorded in the monitoring plan.